 Yoga Alignment: Why it Matters So Much

-Alignment is the term we use in yoga asana to describe the precise way to do any given pose in order to maximize its benefits and minimize the risk of injury.
+Alignment is the term we use in yoga to describe the precise way to do any given pose in order to maximize its benefits and minimize the risk of injury.
 The ideal, if you will.
-Now, when we hear words like ‘precise’ and ‘ideal’, many of us start to get freaked out.
-We feel like maybe we are being judged by the concept of alignment.
-After all, aren’t we also being told to listen to our bodies and to prioritize what they tell us over what any external teacher might say?
+Now, when you hear words like ‘precise’ and ‘ideal’, we understand if you start to get freaked out.
+You might feel like you are being judged by the concept of alignment.
+After all, aren’t you also being told to listen to your body and to prioritize what it tells you over what any teacher might say?

-Alignment is intended to create a stable foundation for a safe practice, to allow the body to open in new ways, and to reduce the risk of injury.
+Alignment is intended to create a stable foundation for a safe practice, to allow your body to open in new ways, and to reduce your risk of injury.
 While you might not feel a sudden, sharp pain from doing a pose out of alignment, many yoga injuries are cumulative, accruing little by little.
 Wear and tear on joints and supporting tissues happens over time, so many yoga students find themselves with repetitive use ailments years into their practices and have to break long-established patterns to remake their poses in healthier ways.
-That’s why it’s important to establish optimal alignment (for your own body) as early in your practice as possible, which can often mean using props liberally.
+That’s why it’s important to establish optimal alignment (for your own body) as early in your practice as possible, which often means using props liberally.

-Using the right props, like a grippy supportive mat in addition to blocks and straps, is not in any way a signal of inadequacy.
+Using props, like a grippy supportive mat, yoga blocks, and straps, is not in any way a sign of inadequacy.
 These props are intended to help yoga students practice with good alignment right from their very first day instead of compromising their form.
 For instance, in a standing forward fold, you might not be able to touch the ground with your hands while keeping a straight spine.
 You could let the spine round or bend your knees, but then you are missing out on stretching the hamstrings and opening the chest.
 Using blocks under your hands allows you to hit every note of the pose in the safest way.

 A yoga mat with good traction is an undervalued asset when it comes to alignment.
 Take a pose like Downward Facing Dog (Adho Mukha Svanasana).
 If your hands and/or feet are slipping out from under you in this position because your mat can’t handle a bit of sweat, you’re either going to end up sliding out to a longer Dog or overcompensating for slippage by shortening the distance between your hands and feet.
 In either of these cases, the benefits of the pose are undermined and a pattern that places undue stress on the shoulders, hips, and spine is established.